dgraph-io/dgraph-docs/content/dql/clients/raw-http.md

 3. The set of predicates modified by the transaction (`preds`).
 This aids in predicate move detection.

-     Every mutation would send back a new set of preds.
+     Every mutation would send back a new set of `preds`.
 The client must merge them with the existing set.
 Optionally, a client can de-dup these keys while merging.